-How to Enable Intune MAM without Enrollment and Azure AD Conditional Access | Endpoint Manager?
 Microsoft Intune supports MAM without enrollment (MAM WE) and Conditional Access policies for Android devices.
-There are two types of management options for Android devices with Intune.
+With Intune, there are two types of management options for Android devices.

-The first one is the traditional way of MDM management, and the second way is the light management of apps installed on Android devices via Intune.
+The first is the traditional way of MDM management, and the second is the light management of apps installed on Android devices via Intune.
 The previous post discussed the Android MDM management options and end-user experience.

 Mobile Application Management (MAM) Without Enrollment (WE) is a lightweight management option for Android devices.
 This option has some advantages over full MDM management options.

-For example, if a consultant’s device has already enrolled in a 3rd part EMM solution, but he wants to have access to the client’s corporate mail access on his mobile device for a very short period, then, The “MAM WE” is the best option for that consultant.
+For example, if a consultant’s device has already enrolled in a 3rd part EMM solution, but he wants to have access to the client’s corporate mail access on his mobile device for a very short period, then The “MAM WE” is the best option for that consultant.
 With MAM WE, Intune and Azure AD will ensure that corporate mail and other MAM-enabled applications are protected with MAM policies.

 Each MAM-enabled application comes with application protection policies (MAM app protection).
 We need to deploy these app protection policies to MAM WE user groups.
 Remember, these types (MAM WE) of policies can’t be deployed to Device Groups.